Alvarez-P/typescript-design-patterns/README.md

 * Singleton

-Creational design pattern that restricts a class from instantiating multiple objects.
+Restricts a class from instantiating multiple objects.
 It creates a single instance of a class and provides a global point of access to that instance.

 <p align="center">
   <img src="./assets/images/umls/singleton.png" width="200">